camielverdult/APC-randomness/README.md

 The subtract with carry expands on this by subtracting a cy(i-1)

+## Cryptographically strong random number generators

+All of the aforementioned random number generators above have one common flaw:

 ## Hardware random number generator

 Since in the field of programming we're bound to computer's logic and algorithms, generating true random numbers is near impossible.